Strengthening National Security and Economic Prosperity Through Enhanced Sovereign Capability

 Executive Summary

-This white paper examines the challenges posed by the current reliance on global Defence primes in Australia’s Defence supply chain, and the procurement practices, leading to the economic leakage resulting from both profits and intellectual property (IP) being expatriated overseas, and the exploitation of Australia’s Research and Development (R&D) Tax Incentive program which erodes its policy objective.
+This white paper examines the challenges posed by the current over-reliance on global defence primes in Australia’s Department of Defence supply chain, and the associated procurement practices which lead to leakage of profits from the Australian economy, along with the expatriation of intellectual property (IP) overseas.

-It underscores the necessity to foster a robust sovereign Defence industry, highlights the advantages of innovative initiatives like the Experience Design Centre (xDC) and the Digital Sovereign Innovation Lab (dSIL), and proposes actionable solutions to strengthen national security and economic prosperity.
+This white paper underscores the necessity to foster a robust sovereign defence industry to complement global capabilities; highlights the advantages of initiatives like the Experience Design Centre (xDC) and the Digital Sovereign Innovation Lab (dSIL); and proposes actionable solutions to strengthen our national security self-sufficiency and boost our economic prosperity.

 Context and Purpose

-Australia stands at a strategic crossroad.
+Australia stands at a strategic crossroads.
 The global geopolitical landscape is shifting at an unprecedented scale and speed.
-This compels nation states to fundimentally reassess the scope, agility and, ultimately, the suitability, of their Defence posture and capabilities to confront evolving threats to their national interests.
+This compels nation states to fundamentally reassess the scope, agility and, ultimately, the suitability, of their defence posture and capabilities to confront evolving threats to their national interests.
 This White Paper aims to:

-• Illuminate the challenges associated with the current Australian Defence procurement and development model.
+• Illuminate challenges associated with the current Australian defence procurement and capability development model.

 • Advocate for increased support of, and reliance on, sovereign capabilities.

-• Present innovative solutions and initiatives that can reshape Australia’s Defence industry.
+• Present innovative solutions and initiatives that could reshape Australia’s defence industry.

 The Imperative for Sovereign Capability

-Australia’s reliance on Primes to build defence and national security capability has left us vulnerable to geopolitical tensions.
-This can be exploited to interfere with our sovereign capacity to design, develop, produce and sustain Defence equipment and technologies that are critical to our national security.
+Australia’s reliance on foreign defence primes to build our defence and national security capabilities has left us vulnerable to geopolitical threats.
+This foreign dominance impedes our sovereign ability to design, develop, produce and sustain defence equipment and technologies that are critical to national security self- sufficiency.

 Context, Definition, and Importance

-This symbiosis evolved into a sophisticated military-industrial complex where the Primes, in search of profits, expanded their markets outside their host nations; initially to allied countries and eventually evolving into the oligopoly that exists today.
-Apart from prohibitions on providing military capabilities to sanctioned nations and regimes, this oligopoly of Primes operates today in an open capital market where they provide the full array of Defence hardware, software, and professional services to numerous nation states.
+This symbiosis evolved into a sophisticated military-industrial complex where the Primes, in search of growth, expanded their markets outside their host nations, initially to allied countries and eventually evolving into their extensive global presence today.
+Apart from prohibitions on providing military capabilities to sanctioned nations and regimes, this small grouping of Primes operates today in an open capital market where they provide the full array of defence hardware, software, and professional services to numerous nation states.

-In the post-WWII context, the pre-eminent Primes were anchored in Allied nations such as the US and UK, and while the list of recognised Primes today still boasts a majority of US and UK companies, over recent decades other nations from Europe and Scandinavia have joined this exclusive club.
-In addition to recognised Defence Primes, nations - such as Israel and South Korea - have developed advanced Defence production capabilities which have expanded well beyond the capacity required to meet their own military requirements, exporting major Defence assets to other nation states.
+In the post-WWII context, the pre-eminent Primes were anchored in Allied nations such as the US and UK and, while the list of recognised Primes today still boasts a majority of US and UK companies, over recent decades other nations from Europe and Scandinavia have joined this exclusive club.
+In addition to multinational defence primes, nation states such as Israel and South Korea have developed advanced defence production capabilities which have expanded well beyond the capacity required to meet their own military requirements and are now exporting major defence assets to other nation states.

-Australia has not developed its Defence industry in this manner.
-It has largely relied on global Defence Primes and ‘allied’ nation Defence manufacturers to supply major capabilities such as aircraft, naval surface and sub-surface platforms, land assault vehicles, and satellites.
-Like all nations which adopt this approach, it has built a modest Sovereign Defence Capability to augment its global procurement strategy.
+Australia has not developed its defence industry in this manner.
+It has largely relied on global Primes and ‘allied’ nation defence manufacturers to supply major capabilities such as aircraft, naval surface and submarine platforms, land assault vehicles, and satellites.
+Like all nations which have adopted this approach, it has also built a modest sovereign defence capability to augment its global defence procurement model.

 Sovereign Defence and Interoperability with Allies